 At the very northern part of the city stands the Yarkon River Park.
 It is a magnificent park, where multitudes of sports activities take place.

 Imagine bike lanes, basketball fields, and gorgeous greenery.
 Now, throw a meandering river, canoeing, and paddle boats, and you will get some hues of the overall picture.

 Continue to the west and you will discover your feet cycling the Promenade, which is generously lined with fascinating palm trees and strips of sand.
 The beach area is teeming with shops and eateries that offer seafood and other meals at typical (read “expensive”) prices.

 Tel Aviv’s entire west side is washed by the fierce waves of the Mediterranean.
 White sails, jaw-dropping sea views, and wide stretches of drop-dead gorgeous sand woo tourists to park their weary buttockses and enjoy the caressing sun and breeze.

-Sautée the mix with excellent outdoor facilities, water-resistant workout gyms, and a conglomerate of different beaches (a no-leash beach, a segregated beach, a gay beach, to designate a few), and you will understand what National Geographic had in mind when positioning Tel Aviv the top 10 cities for best beaches internationally.
+Sautée the mix with excellent outdoor facilities, water-resistant workout gyms, and a conglomerate of different beaches (a no-leash beach, a segregated beach, a gay beach, to name a few), and you will understand what National Geographic had in mind when positioning Tel Aviv in the Top 10 cities for best beaches internationally.